open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Each event object must have an _eventType_, which is a string.
 Other parameters may be present depending on the eventType.
 The _parameters_ object is a dictionary of parameter objects with standard key names specific to the event-type.
 Some eventTypes support a 'bare' mode without any parameters.

 The _to_ section contains two parameters.
-The first is _url_ which is a valid URL of the assistant that the message is intended for.
-The second is _SpeakerUri' which is the unique SpeakerUri of the target recipient.
+The first is a _SpeakerUri' which is the unique SpeakerUri of the target recipient.
+The second is the _url_ which is a valid URL of the assistant that the message is intended for.
 The _to_ section is optional.
-If it is present then it must contain both a _url_ and a _SpeakerUri_.
+If it is present then it must contain a _url_ or a _SpeakerUri_ or both.
 If the _to_ section is not present then is can be assumed that the event is intended for all recipients of the envelope.

-The _private_ boolean parameter indicates that the event is only intended for the _to_ agent and should not be copied to any other agents in a multi-participant conversation.
+The _to_ section also contains a _private_ boolean parameter which, when set to true, indicates that the event is only intended for the _to_ agent alone.
+If true then the event should not be copied by any intermediary agent to any other agents in a multi-participant conversation.
 If it is not defined it is assumed to be _false_ i.e. any message intented for another recipient can be copied to other participants in the conversation for context.
-If there is not a _to_section then the _private_ parameter should be ignored.
+If there is not a _to_section then the event is by default assumed to be public.

 #### 1.9 Event-Types

 The following are valid values for _eventTypes_.

 * utterance events - spoken or written natural language
-  * _utterance_  - An utterance spoken in the conversation itself by a user or agent
+  * _utterance_  - An utterance spoken in the conversation itself by a user or agent.
-  * _whisper_ - An out-of-band linguistic instruction from one agent to another
+  * _whisper_ - An out-of-band linguistic instruction from one agent to another.

 * agent control events  - structure control messages
-  * _invite_ - A user-agent or assistant is invited to join the conversation.
+  * _invite_ - A conversant is invited to join the conversation.
+  * _uninvite_ - A conversant is removed from the conversation.
-  * _bye_ -  A user-agent or assistant is leaving the conversation
+  * _bye_ -  A conversant is leaving the conversation
-  * _requestManifest_ - Ask another agent for information about their identity and capabilties.
-  * _publishManifest_ - Publish information about an agents' identity and capabilties.
   * _findAssistant_ - Ask an agent to recommend themself or another agent for a task.
   * _proposeAssistant_ - Return a list of recommended agents for a task.
+  * _requestFloor_ - Used by a conversant to request the floor.
+  * _grantFloor_ - Used by a convener agent to offer the floor to another conversant.
+  * _revokeFloor_ - Used by a convener agent to revoke the floor from another conversant.
+  * _yieldFloor_ - Used by a conversant to yeild the floor to another conversant.

 The following sections define these event objects in more detail.